-How does it work?
+How it works

-You don’t want to liquidate or administrate your Company as that would jeopardise the business and its assets and you feel an obligation to the suppliers and customers to find an alternative way forward
+You don’t want to liquidate or administrate your Company as that would jeopardise the business and its assets and you feel an obligation to the suppliers and customers to find an alternative way forward.

 - From the Company’s decision to apply for a CVA to the final vote takes approximately one month and, if there are bailiffs hovering, a Court moratorium can be applied for which will stop any further action during the process.